ski-alex/Habit_Tracker/readme.md

 **Main Menu**

+*Please note: The Habit Tracker comes with no data.
+If you want to use Dummy Habits to explore all features instantly, you have to rename the file `habits_dummy.json` to `habits.json` and start the tracker afterwards.*

 Right after the start, the main menu is displayed.
 If you already have tracked habits, all active and broken ones are shown, too.

 - **Quick Check:** Check the status of a specific habit.